Living the Year of the Eucharist in the school of the

 The Year of the Rosary and the Year of the Eucharist

-On the 16th of October 2002, the Holy Father, John Paul II, surprised the whole Church by proclaiming the Year of the Rosary.
-This culminates the Great Jubilee Year with a Marian crown.
-It is an exhortation to all of us to contemplate the face of Christ in union with, and at the school of, the Blessed Mother.
-“With the Rosary, the Christian people sit at the school of Mary and are led to contemplate the beauty of the face of Christ, and to experience the depths of His love” (RVM, n.1).
+On October 16, 2002, the Holy Father John Paul II surprised the whole Church by proclaiming the Year of the Rosary.
+This culminated the Great Jubilee Year with a Marian crown.
+It was an exhortation for all of us to contemplate the face of Christ at the school of, and in union with, our Blessed Mother.
+“With the Rosary, the Christian people sits at the school of Mary and is led to contemplate the beauty on the face of Christ, and to experience the depths of his love” (Rosarium Virginis Mariae, RVM, 1)

-Evidently, in this brief journey through the last five years, we can see that the Holy Father is leading the Church, with a pedagogy of love for Christ that can only come as a fruit of contemplation.
-First, in the great Jubilee year of grace and mercy we were called to contemplate the face of Christ - Year of Rosary, to contemplate Him with the heart of Mary - Year of Eucharist, to rediscover the mystery of the real presence of Christ in the Eucharist within the school of the Heart of Mary.
+We can see that the Holy Father is leading the Church with a pedagogy of love for Christ that can only come as a fruit of contemplation.
+First, in the great Jubilee year of grace and mercy we were called to contemplate the face of Christ; in the Year of Rosary, to contemplate Him with the heart of Mary; in the Year of Eucharist, to rediscover the mystery of the real presence of Christ in the Eucharist within the school of the Heart of Mary.

-We could recapitulate this journey in the words which Blessed Pope John XXIII wrote in his diary: “O, Jesus in the Blessed Sacrament, I would like to be filled with love for you.
-O Mary of the Rosary, keep me recollected when I say this prayer of yours; bind me forever with your rosary to Jesus of the Blessed Sacrament.
-Blessed be Jesus, my love, blessed be the Immaculate Virgin Mary.”
+We could recapitulate this journey in the words which Blessed Pope John XXIII wrote in his diary: “O, Jesus in the Blessed Sacrament, I would like to be filled with love for you. . .
+O Mary of the Rosary, keep me recollected when I say this prayer of yours; bind me forever with your rosary to Jesus in the Blessed Sacrament.
+Blessed be Jesus, my love, and blessed be the Immaculate Virgin Mary” (John XXIII, Journal of a Soul).

 When the Holy Father initiated the Year of the Eucharist, he entrusted it to the Virgin Mary.
 He went on to say, “May the one who in the Year of the Rosary helped us to contemplate Christ with her eyes and her heart (cf. RVM, nn.
 10-17) enable every community in the Year of the Eucharist to grow in faith and love for the mystery of the Body and Blood of the Lord.”
-As we can see, the Holy Father in this prayer joined both “years,” calling us to a profound contemplation of the Eucharistic Christ with the Heart of Mary, because her life is intrinsically united to the mysteries of Christ.
-Therefore, Mary and the Eucharist are inseparably linked…because the Heart of the Son and the Heart of the Mother are indissolubly one.
+As we can see, the Holy Father in this prayer joined both years, calling us to a profound contemplation of the Eucharistic Christ with the Heart of Mary because Her life is intrinsically united to the mysteries of Christ.
+Therefore, Mary and the Eucharist are inextricably linked . . . because the Heart of the Son and the Heart of the Mother are indissolubly one.

 In the School of the Heart of Mary

-The Blessed Mother loved Jesus like no other human heart has or could.
-She has been perfectly and totally united to the heart, life, mysteries and mission of Her Son.
-The Hearts of Jesus and Mary are “one”… from the moment of the Annunciation.
-In Mary's womb the Heart of Jesus was fashioned beneath her own heart and began to beat in unison with it.
-And there, in that first tabernacle of the real presence, began “the admirable alliance of the Two Hearts” (as the Holy Father has called it), alliance that will never end, the covenant of love and collaboration between the Two Hearts that found its maximum expression at the moment of the sacrifice of the Cross.
-This bond of love is a dynamic union of redemptive mission and sanctifying action, which the Second Vatican Council in the Dogmatic Constitution Lumen Gentium no. 53, referred to as the “indissoluble bond” between the Son and Mother.
+The Blessed Mother loved Jesus like no other human heart has or ever could.
+She is perfectly and totally united to the heart, life, mysteries and mission of Her Son.
+The Hearts of Jesus and Mary are one…from the moment of the Annunciation.
+In Mary’s womb the Heart of Jesus was fashioned beneath Her own heart and began to beat in unison with it.
+There, in that first tabernacle of the Real Presence, began “the admirable alliance of the Two Hearts,” an alliance that will never end (John Paul II, Angelus Message, Sept.
+15, 1985).
+It is the covenant of love and collaboration between the Two Hearts that found its maximum expression at the moment of the sacrifice of the Cross.
+This bond of love is a dynamic union of redemptive mission and sanctifying action, which the Second Vatican Council in the Dogmatic Constitution Lumen Gentium referred to as the “indissoluble tie” between the Son and Mother (no.53).

 St. John the apostle was the first student in the School of the Heart of Mary.
-He learned to contemplate the mysteries of love of the Heart of Christ while being with the Blessed Mother at the foot of the Cross, fulfilling the prophecy of Zacharias 12: “They shall look on Him whom they have pierced.”
-But this contemplation is not only limited to seeing but allows the actualization of the mysteries contemplated, since the Blessed Mother not only teaches us, but with her maternal mediation, obtains for us in abundance the gifts of the Holy Spirit.
+He learned to contemplate the mysteries of love of the Heart of Christ while being with the Blessed Mother at the foot of the Cross, fulfilling the prophecy of Zechariah 12:10: “They shall look on Him whom they have pierced.”
+But this contemplation is not only limited to seeing, but it also allows the actualization of the mysteries contemplated, since the Blessed Mother not only teaches us, but, with Her maternal mediation, obtains for us in abundance the gifts of the Holy Spirit.
 She obtains for us the graces of the mysteries we contemplate.

 Model of Contemplation

-In the apostolic Letter on the Rosary, the Holy Father has given us a beautiful chapter on contemplating Christ with Mary.
-He begins by inviting us to have the Blessed Mother as our model of contemplation since “the contemplation of Christ has an incomparable model in Mary.”
-Why?
-Because in a unique way, the face of the Son belongs to Mary.
+In his apostolic Letter on the Rosary, the Holy Father has given us a beautiful chapter on contemplating Christ with Mary.
+He begins by inviting us to have the Blessed Mother as our model of contemplation since “the contemplation of Christ has an incomparable model in Mary.
+In a unique way the face of the Son belongs to Mary.
 It was in her womb that Christ was formed, receiving from her a human resemblance which points to an even greater spiritual closeness.
-No one has ever devoted himself to the contemplation of the face of Christ as faithfully and lovingly as Mary.
+No one has ever devoted himself to the contemplation of the face of Christ as faithfully as Mary” (RVM, 10).

 The Annunciation

-The eyes of her heart already turned to Him at the Annunciation, when she conceived Him by the power of the Holy Spirit.
-She contemplates the miracle of His Incarnation, the miracle that has taken place inside of her womb by her assent to the will of the Father.
-God made man in her womb, the first tabernacle of human history!
-The infinite power of God enclosed inside of her.
-What a profound and Eucharistic contemplation … what a model for us.
+The eyes of Her heart were already turned toward Him at the Annunciation, when She conceived Him by the power of the Holy Spirit.
+She contemplated the miracle of His Incarnation, the miracle that took place inside of Her womb, through Her assent to the will of the Father.
+God-made-man in Her womb, the first tabernacle of human history!
+The infinite power of God was enclosed inside of Her.
+What a profound and Eucharistic contemplation…what a model for us!

-God who became man and dwelt in the virginal and maternal womb of Mary, is with us today, enclosed in a tabernacle, and allows Himself to be received by us so that we can contain Him inside of us, in our hearts and in our bodies.
-Is not the fiat of the Virgin Mary the same Amen we are to say when we receive the Body and Blood of Christ?
+God who became man and dwelt in the virginal and maternal womb of Mary is with us today, enclosed in a tabernacle.
+He allows Himself to be received by us so that we can contain Him inside of us, in our hearts and in our bodies.
+Is not the fiat of the Virgin Mary the same Amen we are to say when we receive the Body and Blood of Our Lord?

-In the nine months that followed, she experienced in her whole being the tenderness of His presence.
-Can we imagine Mary’s contemplation of Jesus, the Savior of the World, the Messiah who was waited for centuries... and the world did not know He was already among us.
-What a Eucharistic contemplation, what a model for us!
-The world today seeks God in many different forms, and many have not realized that He is among us, truly and really present among us in the Eucharist.
+In the nine months that followed, She experienced in Her whole being the tenderness of His presence.
+Can we imagine Mary’s contemplation of Jesus, the Savior of the World, the Messiah for whom the people waited for centuries? …And the world did not know He was already among us.
+What a Eucharistic contemplation and what a model for us!
+The world today seeks God in many different forms, and many have not realized that He is among us, truly and really present in the Holy Eucharist.

-He was hidden to many eyes, but fully known and understood by her heart, the new ark of the Covenant that contained the greatest mystery of the human history, the Word made flesh.
-Can we imagine the care, the love, and the constant contemplation of the Blessed Mother towards the fruit of her womb, Jesus.
+He was hidden to many eyes, but fully known and understood by Her Heart, the new Ark of the Covenant that contained the greatest mystery in human history – the Word made flesh.
+Can we imagine the care, the love, the constant contemplation of the Blessed Mother towards the fruit of Her womb, Jesus?
 Can we imagine that contemplation?
-How many times a day the Blessed Mother bended her head to look upon the baby in her womb?
-What a teaching of humility and adoration, of reverence before the Lord.
+How many times a day must the Blessed Mother have bent Her head to look upon Her child in Her womb.
+She teaches us the meaning of humility, adoration, and reverence before the Lord.

 The Visitation

-She carries the presence of Christ, hidden inside of her... she the first tabernacle is so full of His presence, that through her, Elizabeth and John the Baptist received immediately the effects and fruits of Christ’s salvific presence.
+She carried the presence of Christ, hidden inside of Her.
+She, the first tabernacle, was so full of His presence that, through Her, Elizabeth and John the Baptist immediately received the effects and fruits of Christ’s salvific presence.

-In the visitation, she anticipated the Church’s Eucharistic faith and mission.
-She, mother and excellent member of the Church, becomes in the visitation, a model of the Eucharistic mission of the Church.
-This is to give us Christ - His presence - not visible to our human senses, but powerfully, really, truly, substantially, present to be the life and sanctification of the Church and the world.
+In the Visitation, She anticipated the Church’s Eucharistic faith and mission.
+She, Mother and excellent member of the Church, became in the Visitation, a model of the Eucharistic mission of the Church.
+This mission is to give us Christ, His presence – although not visible to our human senses, but powerfully, really, truly, and substantially present in the Eucharist – to be the life and sanctification of the Church and the world.

 The Birth of Jesus

-When she gave birth to Him in Bethlehem, her eyes were gazed tenderly on the face of her Son, as she held Him and laid Him in a manger” (Lk2:7).
-Can we try to imagine her adoration and contemplation of the greatest mystery of love?
-Her motherly heart filled with love for the child Jesus, her Son, and her Lord.
-So fragile and tender...what a contemplation of the humility of God!...
+When Our Lady gave birth to Jesus in Bethlehem, Her eyes gazed tenderly on the face of Her Son, as She held Him and laid Him in a manger (cf. Lk 2:7).
+Can we try to imagine Her adoration and contemplation of the greatest mystery of love?
+Her motherly heart was filled with love for the Child Jesus, Her Son and Her Lord.
+He was so fragile and tender . . . what a contemplation of the humility of God!

-Is not the contemplation of the child in her hands, the one that is to inspire priests as they hold the Eucharist in their hands?
+Is not the contemplation of the child in Her hands the one that is to inspire priests as they hold the Eucharist in their hands?
 St. John Mary Vianney had a powerful experience one Christmas.
-Suddenly he realized when he held the Eucharist: “I am holding in my hands the same Jesus that Our Blessed Lady held in her pure hands in the stable of Bethlehem.”
+He suddenly realized when he held the Eucharist, that “I am holding in my hands the same Jesus that Our Blessed Lady held in her pure hands in the stable of Bethlehem.”

-In Bethlehem, she was the first one to adore Him, and from her, the shepherds and wise men learned to adore Him, as we read in Mathew 2:11: “they saw the child with Mary, and they fell down and worshiped Him and offered to Him gifts.”
-From this adoration and homage, the Church learns “to devote the best of her resources to expressing her wonder and adoration before the unsurpassable gift of the Eucharist” (EE, 48), since the Eucharist is a perennial Christmas, the sacramental prolongation of the Incarnation.
+In Bethlehem, She was the first one to adore Him, and from Her, the shepherds and wise men learned to adore Him, as we read in Mathew 2:11: “ . . .on entering the house they saw the child with Mary, his mother.
+They prostrated themselves and did him homage.
+Then they opened their treasures and offered him gifts.”
+Likewise, the Church “has feared no ‘extravagance,’ devoting the best of her resources to expressing her wonder and adoration before the unsurpassable gift of the Eucharist” (EE, 48).
+In a sense, the Eucharist is a perennial Christmas, the sacramental prolongation of the Incarnation.

 The Presentation

-She contemplated with all her heart the mystery of suffering connected so profoundly with the mystery of the redemptive love of Jesus.
-The salvific mission of her Son will take place in the midst of suffering.
-“Behold, this child is set for the fall and rising of many in Israel, and a sign of contradiction.
-And a sword shall pierce your heart also” (Luke 2:34).
-The tragedy of her Son's crucifixion was thus foretold, and also the sufferings of her heart.
-In her daily preparation for Calvary, Mary experienced a kind of “anticipated Eucharist” – one might say a “spiritual communion” of desire and of oblation, which would culminate in her union with her Son in His passion - the piercing of both hearts.
-Can we contemplate the Eucharist, the sign of contradiction, so rejected by many, and not unite ourselves with the sufferings of His heart, that seek to be loved and very few correspond?
+Our Lady contemplated with all of Her heart the mystery of suffering which was so profoundly connected with the mystery of the redemptive love of Jesus.
+The salvific mission of Her Son would take place in the midst of suffering.
+“Behold, this child is set for the fall and rise of many in Israel, and to be a sing of contradiction (and you yourself a sword shall pierce) so that the thoughts of many hearts may be revealed” (Luke 2:34).
+The tragedy of Her Son’s crucifixion was thus foretold, and also the sufferings of Her heart.
+In Her daily preparation for Calvary, Mary experienced a kind of “anticipated Eucharist” – one might say a “spiritual communion” – of desire and of oblation.
+This would culminate in Her union with Her Son in His passion - the piercing of both Hearts.
+Can we contemplate the Eucharist, this sign of contradiction, which is so rejected by many, and not also unite ourselves with the sufferings of His heart, which seeks to be loved even though very few respond to Him?

-During all the life of Christ, Mary's gaze, filled with adoration and amazement, would never leave Him.
-This is the kind of “Eucharistic amazement” that the Holy Father has said, in his encyclical letter, that he would like to rekindle in our hearts.
-Our Blessed Mother's gaze at times would be:
+During the whole life of Christ, Mary’s gaze, filled with adoration and amazement, would never leave Him.
+This is the kind of ‘Eucharistic amazement’ which the Holy Father has spoken of in his encyclical letter and which he would like to rekindle in our hearts (EE, 6).

 At the Temple

-A questioning look, when she asked in the Temple: “Son, why have you treated us so?”
+Here, Her gaze was a questioning one when She asked in the Temple, “Son, why have you done this to us?”
 (Lk 2:48).
-She contemplated the actions of her Son, trying to understand the wisdom of His actions.
-Contemplating in her heart their full meaning.
+She contemplated the actions of Her Son, trying to understand in Her Heart their wisdom and their full meaning.

-It would always be a penetrating gaze, like in Cana, one capable of deeply understanding Jesus, even to the point of perceiving His hidden feelings and anticipating His decisions.
-She indicated to Jesus that the wine has run out, and when He replies that ‘his hour’ has not yet come, she prompts Him with maternal urgency, saying to the servants: “Do whatever he tells you” (Jn 2:5).
-She has more insight than anyone into the profound intentions of Jesus.
-She knows Him “heart to heart,” since she has from the beginning pondered carefully on every one of His actions and words (JPII, 21 Sept 2003).
+Her gaze was always a penetrating gaze, as in Cana, one capable of deeply understanding Jesus, even to the point of perceiving His hidden feelings and anticipating His decisions.
+She indicated to Jesus that the wine had run out.
+He replied to Her that ‘his hour’ had not yet come.
+To this, She prompted Him with maternal urgency, saying to the servants, “Do whatever he tells you” (Jn 2:5).
+“In this way she shows she has more insight than anyone into the profound intentions of Jesus.
+She knows Him ‘heart to heart,’ for from the outset she has cherished and pondered on his every act and his every word” (John Paul II, Angelus Message, Sept 21, 2003).

-Her gaze would be a look of sorrow.
-Her contemplation would be that of a mother who is offering her Son for the salvation of the world.
-The look of the maternal heart that, out of love, becomes one with the sacrifice of Her Son.
-The Second Vatican Council says she “persevered in her union with her Son unto the cross, where she stood, uniting herself with a maternal heart with His sacrifice, and lovingly consenting to the immolation of this Victim which she herself had brought forth” (LG 58).
-St. Bernard states: “There were really two altars on Calvary.
-One was in Mary's heart, the other in Christ's body.
-He sacrificed his flesh, Mary her soul.”
+Here Her gaze was a look of sorrow.
+Her contemplation was that of a Mother who is offering Her Son for the salvation of the world, the look of a maternal heart that, out of love, becomes one with the sacrifice of Her Son.
+The Second Vatican Council says that She “faithfully persevered in her union with her Son unto the cross, where she stood, in keeping with the divine plan…uniting herself with a maternal heart with His sacrifice, and lovingly consenting to the immolation of this Victim which she herself had brought forth” (Lumen Gentium, 58).
+Arnold of Chartres, a disciple of St. Bernard, states, “There were really two altars on Calvary.
+One was in Mary’s heart, the other in Christ’s body.
+He sacrificed his flesh, Mary her soul” (Arnold of Chartres, De Septum verbis Domini in cruce,3: PL 189, 1694.
+This is a text quoted by John Paul II in his catechesis on Marian Coredemption on October 25, 1995).

-So intimate and permanent was the bond of love between Jesus and Mary, from whose immaculate body Christ came, that we can proclaim with Saint Augustine: “the Flesh of Jesus is the Flesh of Mary, their hearts are one.”
-It reminds me of the movie The Passion, when the Blessed Mother, approaching Jesus at the foot of the Cross, told Him: “Flesh of my flesh, Heart of my Heart!”
+So intimate and permanent was the bond of love between Jesus and Mary, from whose Immaculate body Christ came, that we can proclaim with St. Augustine that the flesh of Jesus is the flesh of Mary and that their hearts are one (cf. Sermon 174, 7).
+It reminds me of the movie The Passion of the Christ, when the Blessed Mother, approaching Jesus at the foot of the Cross, told Him, “Flesh of my flesh, Heart of my Heart!”

-St. Pio of Pietrelcina understood this, very profoundly, as we can see in a conversation with Padre D'Apolito: “What great care Our Lady took to accompany me to the altar this morning!’ ...
-Padre D'Apolito asked him: “Was the Madonna present at your Mass?’
-He answsered: ‘Yes, she placed herself to the side.’
+St. Pio of Pietrelcina understood this very profoundly, as we can see in a conversation with Padre D'Apolito: “‘What great care Our Lady took to accompany me to the altar this morning!’ ...
+Padre D'Apolito asked him: ‘Was the Madonna present at your Mass?’
+He answered: ‘Yes, she placed herself to the side.’
 ‘Has she attended your Mass only once or she is always present?’
-Padre Pio responded: ‘How can the Mother of Jesus, present at the foot of the Cross on Calvary, who offered her Son as Victim for the salvation of souls, be absent at the Mystical Calvary of the altar?’”
+Padre Pio responded, ‘How can the Mother of Jesus, present at the foot of the Cross on Calvary, who offered Her Son as Victim for the salvation of souls, be absent at the Mystical Calvary of the altar?’”

-She, united to Christ, was dying of sorrow in her heart, and at the same time, giving birth… opening her heart to the new maternity announced by Christ on the Cross.
-That is why also, at Calvary, her gaze will be one of a woman giving birth, for Mary not only shared the passion and death of her Son, but she also received the new children given to her in the beloved disciple: “Behold, your Son!”
-In suffering, she became the mother of the mystical body, the Church.
+She, united with Christ, was dying of sorrow in Her heart.
+At the same time, She was giving birth…opening Her Heart to the new maternity announced by Christ on the Cross.
+That is why also, at Calvary, Her gaze was one of a woman giving birth, for Mary not only shared the passion and death of Her Son, but She also received new children given to Her in the beloved disciple: “Behold, your Son!”
+(Jn 19:26).
+In suffering, She became the mother of the Mystical Body, the Church.

 On the Morning of Easter

-None of the apostles could have seen the beauty of Jesus as Mary saw it.
+None of the Apostles could have seen the beauty of Jesus as Mary saw it.
 Since spiritual vision is always proportionate to purity of the heart, the Immaculate gaze of the Virgin Mary penetrated even to His interior glory.
 She must have seen Him in all the radiant splendor of His divinity.
-She saw His pierced side, the wounds of His body that she had so tenderly kissed at the descent from the Cross, but that now they were radiant...
-She had looked at Him, pierced, wounded, but now seeing Him glorified.
+She saw His pierced side, the wounds of His body that She had so tenderly kissed at the descent from the Cross; but now they were radiant.
+She had looked at Him pierced and wounded, but now She sees Him glorified.

 What a contemplation!
-How can we imagine the way she gazed at the Heart of her Son, that only three days ago was pierced by a lance, but now was beating again, palpitating, full of life and ardent with love.
-Her contemplation of Jesus Crucified and now resurrected, made her understand more perfectly that suffering and glory, death and life are intimately connected.
-What a Eucharistic contemplation, what a model for us!
+How can we imagine the way She must have gazed at the Heart of Her Son, which only three days earlier was pierced by a lance, but was now beating again – palpitating – full of life and ardent with love.
+Her contemplation of Jesus Crucified and Resurrected made Her understand more perfectly that suffering and glory, death and life, are intimately connected.
+What a Eucharistic contemplation; what a model for us!

 On Pentecost

-Having already had a unique experience of the effectiveness of such a gift, the Blessed Virgin was fully aware of the importance of the coming of the Holy Spirit to the apostles (Jn 14:16), and helped them be well disposed for the coming of the Paraclete, as she was in Nazareth.
+Having already had a unique experience of the effectiveness of such a gift, the Blessed Virgin was fully aware of the importance of the coming of the Holy Spirit to the Apostles (Jn 14:16), and She helped them to be well-disposed for the coming of the Paraclete, as She was in Nazareth.

 Mary’s prayer and contemplation fostered the coming of the Spirit, imploring His action in the hearts of the disciples and in the world.
-Just as in the Incarnation the Spirit had formed the physical body of Christ in her virginal womb, now in the Upper Room the same Spirit had to come down to give life to the Mystical Body.
+Just as in the Incarnation the Spirit had formed the physical Body of Christ in Her virginal womb, now in the Upper Room the same Spirit came down to give life to the Mystical Body.

-Pentecost is a fruit of the Blessed Virgin's incessant prayer, which is accepted by the Holy Spirit with special favor because it is an expression of her motherly love for the Lord’s disciples.
-St. Louis de Montfort: “The Holy Spirit, finding his dear spouse present in souls, will come down into them with great power.”
+Pentecost is a fruit of the Blessed Virgin’s incessant prayer, which was accepted by the Holy Spirit with special favor because it was an expression of Her motherly love for the Lord’s disciples.
+St. Louis de Montfort says, “The Holy Ghost, finding his dear spouse, as it were, reproduced, in souls, shall come in with abundance, and fill them to overflowing with His gifts . . .”
+(True Devotion to Mary, no. 217).

-She owed her divine motherhood to the powerful intervention of the Holy Spirit.
-It was appropriate that a new outpouring should be repeated and reinforced since at the foot of the Cross, Mary was entrusted with a new motherhood, which concerned Jesus’ disciples.
+She owes Her divine motherhood to the powerful intervention of the Holy Spirit.
+It was appropriate that a new outpouring should be repeated and reinforced since, at the foot of the Cross, Mary was entrusted with a new motherhood, which concerned Jesus’ disciples.
 It was precisely this mission that demanded a renewed gift of the Spirit.
-The Blessed Virgin therefore wanted it for the fruitfulness of her spiritual motherhood.
+The Blessed Virgin, therefore, needed it for the fruitfulness of Her spiritual motherhood.

 What a model of Eucharistic intercession!
-We are to be in the cenacle of her Immaculate Heart, united in prayer with her, imploring the gift of the Holy Spirit upon the whole Church and ourselves, thus to be empowered by His gifts to be holy witness of love, and ardent apostles for the new evangelization of the world in this Third Millennium.
+We are to be in the Cenacle of Her Immaculate Heart, united in prayer with Her, imploring the gift of the Holy Spirit upon the whole Church and ourselves, in order to be empowered by His gifts – gifts that will allow us be holy witnesses of love and ardent apostles for the New Evangelization in this Third Millennium.

-And, in the celebration of the Eucharist at the beginning of the Church, “better than any creature, angelic or human, Mary comprehended the immensity of the Eucharistic gift” (St. Peter Julian Eymard).
+In the celebration of the Eucharist at the beginning of the Church, “she understood better than any human or angelic creature the immensity of the gift of the Eucharist.”
+(St. Peter Julian Eymard, taken from Venerable Pierre Julien Eymard by Reverend Edmond Tenaillon, S.S.S, 1914, p.67).

-Can we imagine the contemplation of the Blessed Virgin Mary when the Eucharistic Jesus was elevated before her eyes?
-What must the Blessed Mother have felt as she heard from the mouth of John, Peter and James and the other Apostles the words spoken at the Last Supper: ‘This is my body this is my Blood’ (Lk 22:19)?
-The body given up for us and made present under sacramental signs was the same body which she had conceived in her womb!
-She could say: this is also my body and my blood since she gave them to the Word who became man.
+Can we imagine the contemplation of the Blessed Virgin Mary when the Eucharistic Jesus was elevated before Her eyes?
+What must the Blessed Mother have felt as She heard from the mouth of John, Peter, James and the other Apostles the words spoken at the Last Supper: “This is my body . . . this is my Blood” (cf. Lk 22:19-20)?
+The body given up for us and made present under sacramental signs was the same body which She had conceived in Her womb!
+She could say that it was also her body and blood since She gave them to the Word who became man.

-In the Eucharist, the Blessed Mother was receiving her Son!
-Can we try to understand the love and adoration of the Heart of Mary for her Eucharistic Son?
-The Son she had for nine months in her womb... the son she held in her arms as a child… the Son she saw on the Cross offering Himself...the dead Son she held in her arms and then she contemplated resurrected and radiant...now, her Son, in the profound humility of the Eucharist.
-She must have kept her heart and eyes fixed on Him!!!
+In the Eucharist, the Blessed Mother was receiving Her Son!
+Can we try to understand the love and adoration of the Heart of Mary for Her Eucharistic Son?
+The Son She had for nine months in Her womb…the son She held in Her arms as a child…the Son She saw on the Cross offering Himself…the dead Son She held in Her arms and later contemplated resurrected and radiant…and now, Her Son in the profound humility of the Eucharist.
+How She must have kept Her heart and eyes fixed on Him!!!
 What a Eucharistic contemplation.
-“Teach us, O Mary, the life of adoration…” was a constant prayer in the heart of St. Peter Eymard.
-Her adoration is literally perpetual keeping with the ‘indissoluble bond’ uniting her now and forever with the heart of her Son.
-According to St. Peter Eymard it is Mary who led the apostles to understand, care, guard and appreciate the gift of the Eucharistic presence of Christ.
-How many times the apostles must have said to the Blessed Mother, as Saint Louis de Montfort many times said when receiving the Eucharist: “It was you, Virgin Mary, who gave us this body and blood, which raises our status so high that it is beyond the reach of the angels.
-May you be blessed throughout the world for such a gift” (Hymns, 134).
+“Teach us, O Mary, the life of adoration,” was a constant prayer in the heart of St. Peter Eymard (Our Lady of the Blessed Sacrament ).
+Her adoration is literally perpetual, in keeping with the ‘indissoluble bond’ uniting Her now and forever with the heart of Her Son.
+According to St. Peter Eymard, it is Mary who led the apostles to understand, care for, guard and appreciate the gift of the Eucharistic presence of Christ.
+How many times the apostles must have said to the Blessed Mother, as Saint Louis de Montfort many times said when receiving the Eucharist, “It was you, Virgin Mary, who gave us this body and blood, which raises our status so high that it is beyond the reach of the angels.
+May you be blessed throughout the world for giving us such a great gift” (Hymns, 134:11).

-At the school of Mary, says the Holy Father, the apostles learned to have an intimate, profound and constant relationship with the Eucharistic Lord.
+At the school of Mary, says John Paul II, the apostles learned to have an intimate, profound and constant relationship with the Eucharistic Lord.
 She must have taught them to be custodians of the greatest treasure of the Church: the Eucharist.
-As the Second Vatican Council said: “The Holy Eucharist contains the whole spiritual treasure of the Church, that is Christ Himself” (P. O., 5).
+As the Second Vatican Council said, “In the Most Blessed Eucharist is contained the entire spiritual wealth of the Church, namely Christ Himself” (Presbyterorum Ordinis, 5).
 From Mary, the primitive Church must have learned to have such an ardent love for the Eucharist that they were willing to die to protect it.
-We see in so many of the martyrs, as in the life of the boy St. Tarcisius, who preferred to die before giving a consecrated host to the pagans.
+We see in so many of the martyrs, as in the life of the young boy St. Tarcisius who preferred to die before giving a consecrated host to the pagans.

-And Blessed Francisco Marto was so moved by the messages of the Blessed Mother and of the Angel, that realizing that he had but a short time to live, did not have any desire to go to school, but told his sister and cousin to go ahead and he would remain in church where he could make reparation to the Eucharistic Heart and accompany Him who is most of the time alone.
-So penetrated was Francisco with the love of what he called “the hidden God,” that he often spent many hours on his knees in silent adoration before the tabernacle.
-“I want to make Him happy.
-I do not want Him to be alone,” he used to say.
+Blessed Francisco Marto was so moved by the messages of the Blessed Mother and the Angel that, realizing he had but a short time to live, he did not have any desire to go to school, but told his sister and cousin to go ahead; he then would remain in church where he could make reparation to the Eucharistic Heart and accompany Him who is usually so alone.
+He did not want Him to be alone, and he was so penetrated with the love for “the hidden God,” that he often spent many hours on his knees in silent adoration before the tabernacle (Gerald Francis, Our Lady and the Eucharist).
+He used to say that he wanted to make God happy (John Paul II, Homily, May 13, 2000).

 Conclusion

-May the love of Mary for her Son in the Eucharist and her constant and faithful contemplation of the mysteries of love of the Heart of Jesus, be the model for us to acquire “a Eucharistic centered life.”
-May we live this Eucharistic year in the Heart of Mary.
-Since “from the very first moment, the Church ‘looked at’ Mary through Jesus, just as she ‘looked at’ Jesus through Mary.”
-For the Church of that time and of every time Mary is a “singular witness” (MR, 26) of the love for the Eucharist and of contemplation of the mysteries of His Heart, because the mysteries of Christ are in a certain sense, the mysteries of Mary (RVM, 24).
+May the love of Mary for Her Son in the Eucharist and Her constant and faithful contemplation of the mysteries of love of the Heart of Jesus be the model for us to acquire ‘a Eucharistic centered life.’
+May we live this year of the Eucharist in the Heart of Mary since, “from the very first moment, the Church ‘looked at’ Mary through Jesus, just as she ‘looked at’ Jesus through Mary.
+For the Church of that time and of every time Mary is a singular witness” (MR, 26).
+She is a model of love for the Eucharist and of contemplation of the mysteries of His Heart because “the mysteries of Christ are also in some sense the mysteries of his mother…for she lives from him and through him” (RVM, 24).

 siervas_logo_color.jpg (14049 bytes)